Barnold8/YTS/readme.md

 ### content.js

-    * implement error handling for
+    * implement error handling for null queue

 ### popup.js

     * replace "fooDiv" placeholder id with more meaningful ID

 ### other

+    * display a queue on the popup window
+    * intercept youtube autoplay video change by redirection